pivotal/docs-tap/tanzu-build-service/tbs-image-signing.hbs.md

 To configure Tanzu Build Service to sign your image builds:

-1. Ensure your in a Kubernetes context where you are authenticated and authorized to create and edit Secret and Service Account resources.
+1. Ensure you are in a Kubernetes context where you are authenticated and authorized to create and edit Secret and Service Account resources.

 1. Generate a cosign keypair and store it as a Kubernetes Secret by running: